 After you have done your shopping at the Temple Street Market, pay a visit to the late night fortune tellers near Tin Hau Temple.
 There are about a dozen, some English speaking, that will enlighten you about the future.

-Hong Kong’s Goldfish Market is a quirky line of shops that cater to the locals and their Feng Shui lifestyle.
+The Goldfish Market is a quirky line of shops that cater to the locals and their Feng Shui lifestyle.
 Aquariums equal good luck in the Asian culture, fish symbolize good fortune and water attracts energy of wealth and abundance.
 This market is devoted to selling an array of interesting fish and their accessories.
-Even if you won’t be shoving an aquarium in your carry-on luggage, it is worthy of a spont on the “Things to do in Hong Kong” list.
+Even if you won’t be shoving an aquarium in your carry-on luggage, it is worthy of a spot on the things to do in Hong Kong list.

 Head to the Happy Valley Racecourse for the uber trendy Happy Wednesdays.
 On this weekday evening the racecourse has great food, drinks and entertainment, all while being able to bet on the ponies.
 Each Wednesday is a different theme, such as Wines of the Valley.
 Could that be any more perfect?

 At Hong Kong’s Dialogue in the Dark you have the opportunity to take a culinary journey where blind waiters serve a meal in complete darkness.
-A perfect way to challenge your taste buds!
+This unique attraction is the perfect way to challenge your taste buds!